AmpersandJS/ampersand-paginated-subcollection/README.md

 ### .at(index)

-* `index` {Number} returns model as specified index in the paged collection.
+* `index` {Number} returns model as specified index in the paginated collection.

 ### .length

-The paged collection maintains a read-only length property that simply proxies to the array length of the models it contains.
+The paginated collection maintains a read-only length property that simply proxies to the array length of the models it contains.

 ### .models